cwilson58/ENSE374-Pulaski/README.md

 6. In that file write: SECRET=replace_these_letters_with_something_else
 7. Ensure that you have replaced the letters asked with something new
 8. Ensure mongo is both installed and working
-9. Run the command:   node makeDb.js   , to start the database
+9. To start the database run the command:   node makeDb.js
-10. Run the command:   node app.js   , to start the local host
+10. To start the local host run the command:   node app.js
 11. Navigate to the console logged URL(http://localhost:3000) in your web browser.
 You can check the state of your local version of the database using the mongo command "use projectPAT" and then navigating it like you would on any other mongoDb database.
 If there are errors, ensure all packages are properly installed and that you have both node and mongo working on your local machine.
 Also make sure that the .env is named ".env" and contains the secret given in steps 6 & 7.
 12. Press ctrl+c in the console to stop the app from running, and if you wish to launch it again see step 10.